Hello ! Welcome to Safety Is Our #1 Priority!

 Part of Piney Grove’s standard operating procedures is to have our head custodian check the entire facility and campus early each morning to look for any unusual objects.
 Phones are in every classroom, and administrators are in constant communication with each other, our SRO, and the front office through radios, as well as with the school district safety office through the use of cell phones.
 Our phones come equipped with sophisticated technology that allows for tracing phone calls in the event of a bomb threat or other threatening phone calls.

 Our FCS Code of Conduct prohibits students from wearing over-length, over-sized, and baggy clothing, including coats inside the building, so that weapons and other contraband are less likely to be hidden on students.
 The FCS Dress Code is enforced at Piney Grove.

 All Forsyth County school buses are equipped with two-way radios so that they can be in constant communication with the transportation department and the school.
 They also are equipped with GPS so that bus locations may be tracked at all times.

-Diligent supervision of students by our entire staff, from the moment they step foot on campus until they leave, is a daily practice.
-Talking to our students about safety being a top priority, and letting them know that it is their responsibility to let an adult know if they hear or see something that could jeopardize this safety, is a practice we began the first week of school and will continue to preach throughout the school year.
-Rest assured any information of this nature that is shared with an administrator or counselor is held in the strictest confidence.
+Diligent supervision of our students by our entire staff, from the moment they step foot on campus until they leave, is a daily practice.
+Talking to our students about safety being a top priority, and letting them know that it is their responsibility also to let an adult know immediately if they see or hear something that could jeopardize this safety, is a practice we begin the first several days of school, and will continue to preach throughout the school year.
+Rest assured any information of this nature that is shared with an administrator or counselor or teacher is held in the strictest confidence.